eltiffster/readingDocs/README.md

 Indentation is meaningful in most, if not all, coding languages.
 For example, code inside [conditionals](http://www.openbookproject.net/books/bpp4awd/ch04.html) or [loops](https://www.tutorialspoint.com/computer_programming/computer_programming_loops.htm) often needs to be indented.
 As a visual cue, it's also more human-readable that way!

 #### d.
 Commenting Out and Uncommenting: Cntrl + /
 To "comment out" something means to turn a block of code into a comment, thereby making it inert or dormant (the computer won't run it).
-More specifically, changing that code into a comment (or just writing a comment) signals the computer to skip those lines when running the program.
+More specifically, changing that code into a comment signals the computer to skip those lines when running the program.
 "Uncommenting" is the reverse of commenting out: your comment becomes executable code.

 Some examples of comment format/syntax: